Create Features with Purpose

 - Turn ideas to features.
 You came up with feature specifics that represent ideas for the dashboard.

 Not too hard, right?
-And similar to the process the Salesforce Analytics design team follows when we work on apps with our development team or with customers.
+And similar to the process the Tableau CRM design team follows when we work on apps with our development team or with customers.

 And as part of that process, we also typically hold informal workshops not unlike the meeting you held with the team to come up with specific ideas and features.
 At those workshops, we follow a process that looks a little like this.